-From the ZTV analysis and mapping, occupants in dwelling 'No. 21' (Attachment 1, and Figure 13, Energy3 report) will no longer be able to see any turbines as the southern eleven turbines have been surrendered.
-Occupants' views from all the remaining dwellings in the receiving environment will experience an increase in the visibility of the eleven remaining northern turbines, however they will also see eleven less turbines than what was consented.
-It is also acknowledged that the surrendered southern eleven turbines were closer to most dwellings in the area than the retained taller eleven turbines which are further to the north away from the more relatively 'settled' area.
+Occupants' views from dwellings in the site context will experience an increase in the extent of the visibility of the eleven remaining northern turbines.
+However, they will no longer see eleven turbines that were consented.
+It is also acknowledged that the surrendered southern eleven turbines were closer to most dwellings in the area than the retained taller eleven turbines which are further to the north away from the more 'settled' area.

 A site visit was undertaken on 8 August 2019 to examine the landscape character and amenity value of the area and consider the potential visual receptors (viewers).
-Receptor groups include single residential dwellings within a 15km study area (Attachments 2-5) and travellers passing through the area (i.e. motorists, cyclists and pedestrians).
-Other than a single new house approximately 0.6kms northwards along Taharoa Road from the intersection of Taharoa Road and Te Waitere Road (house no. 22, Attachment 1), it was confirmed that the appearance of the setting for the proposal has not altered discernibly since the first consent was granted.
+Receptor groups include single residential dwellings within the site context (Attachments 1 and 2-5) and travellers passing through the area (i.e. motorists, cyclists and pedestrians).
+Other than a single new house approximately 0.6 kms northwards along Taharoa Road from the intersection of Taharoa Road and Te Waitere Road (house no. 22, Attachment 1), it was confirmed that the appearance of the setting for the proposal has not altered discernibly since the first consent was granted in 2008.

-The site visit investigated and assessed potential view points from public roads and areas adjacent to residential properties - particularly along Marokopa Road and Coutts Road where occupants of dwellings have a direct view of most of the site.
+The site visit investigated and assessed potential view points from public roads and areas adjacent to residential properties - particularly along Marokopa Road and Coutts Road where occupants of dwellings have a direct view towards most of the site.
 Several stops were carried out and a photographic record was taken.
-The primary purpose of the site visit was to determine the extent of the receiving environment and the locations of any potentially affected parties (Attachment 1).
-While it was not possible to observe the site from the privately-owned dwellings or properties themselves, the site was observed from close by these dwellings on public roads from where the proposal will appear similar.
+The primary purpose of the site visit was to determine the extent of the study area, the site context and the locations of any potentially affected parties (Attachment 1).
+While it was not possible to observe the site from within the privately-owned dwellings or properties themselves, the site was observed from close by these dwellings on public roads from where the proposal will appear similar.